craftcms/docs/docs/4.x/dev/controller-actions.md

 ### <badge vertical="baseline" type="verb">GET</badge> `users/session-info`

 Retrieves information about the current session.
-Data is returned as JSON, and is only intended for consumption over Ajax via Javascript.
+Data is returned as JSON, and is only intended for consumption over Ajax via JavaScript.

 #### Response